AgoraIO/Basic-Audio-Broadcasting/OpenLive-Voice-Only-Android/README.md

 - Mute / unmute audio
 - Switch speaker

-A tutorial demo can be found here: [Agora-Android-Voice-Tutorial-1to1](https://github.com/AgoraIO/Agora-Android-Voice-Tutorial-1to1)
+A tutorial demo can be found here: [Agora-Android-Voice-Tutorial-1to1](https://github.com/AgoraIO/Basic-Audio-Call/tree/master/One-to-One-Voice/Agora-Android-Voice-Tutorial-1to1)

-You can find demo for iOS here: [OpenLive-Voice-Only-iOS](https://github.com/AgoraIO/OpenLive-Voice-Only-iOS)

 ## Running the App